Also known as

 What does it look like?

-Variable, densely tufted, tussock-like, erect or prostrate perennial grass (1-1.5 m tall) that is deciduous in cold areas.
-Fibrous roots (<50cm deep), and narrow, hair-like leaves (3-7mm wide) are rolled inwards, rough, bright green to bluegreen (blushes bronze-red after hard frost), and usually curly at tips.
-Seedheads with blackish, olive purplish seeds (ripening to greyish) in summer are usually loose, airy hanging clusters (6-30 x 4-20cm), on arching stems (<1 m long).
+Variable, densely tufted, tussock-like, erect or prostrate perennial grass (<1.5 m tall) with fibrous roots (<50 cm deep) that is deciduous in cold areas.
+Narrow, rough, bright green to blue-green (blushes bronze-red after hard frost) hair-like leaves (3-7mm wide) are rolled inwards, and usually curly at tips.
+Seedheads with blackish, olive purplish seeds, ripening to greyish in summer, are usually loose, airy hanging clusters (<30 cm x <20 cm), on arching stems (<1 m long).
 Several varieties occur in New Zealand, and harshness and palatability to animals varies widely.

 Are there any similar species?